Ekcof/Alchemist-trade-window/README.md

 Telegram: @veselio

 ### 1. INSTALLATION
-Download this project's Unity package 'Alchemist'.
+1. Download this project's Unity package 'Alchemist'.
-In your own Unity Hub add the package and open it.
+2. Add the package in your own Unity Hub and open it.

 ### 2. HOW IT WORKS
 This is template of UI trade window in a game about Alchemists.